HPI Check – The Ultimate Guide

 Vehicle Specifications: Including details of the correct colour (in case it has been changed and not registered as such), equipment, fuel consumption and CO2 emissions.

 Car Valuation: Not just how much you should potentially pay for a private or forecourt sale at a dealership (or receive as a trade-in), but also a fully comprehensive car valuation including a calculation of future depreciation.

-You’ll also get additional data which comes from the DVLA including the recorded mileage for verification, and the MOT status and history.
+You’ll also get additional data that comes from the DVLA including the recorded mileage for verification, and the MOT status and history.

 How can I get a free HPI Check?

 The simple answer is that you can’t get a free HPI Check.
 Unless you get someone else to pay for it.